 Describing drug addiction as a disease recognizes the physical changes that occur in the brain as a person goes from being a first-time or occasional user to becoming an addict.
-During the addiction process, the drug alters the brain's chemistry, structure, and function in ways that impairs the user's ability to choose whether or not to continue using.
+During the addiction process, the drug alters the brain's chemistry, structure, and function in ways that impair the user's ability to choose whether or not to continue using.
 These changes typically persist for months or years, even if the addict stops using the drug.
 For this reason, addiction is usually described as a "chronic" disease.

 What types of treatment are there?

 Numerous treatment approaches are used, and no single one is appropriate for everyone.
 The best way to find out what to expect from a specific treatment provider is to ask them questions about the services they provide.
 Most treatment programs incorporate aspects of three basic approaches: